Wiros9/book/docs/dev/dump2py.rst

 dump**.

 To make a Python dump of your database, you simply use the :manage:`dump2py` command.
-This Django admin command creates a directory of Python modules with one main module :xfile:`restore.py`.
+This :term:`django-admin command` creates a directory of Python modules with one main module :xfile:`restore.py`.

 Another important thing is that you can use such a backup for :doc:`data